 Expressions

-One of the most important constructs in programming is the ‘expression’.
-An expression is evaluated to return a value.
-An expression is made up of the following possible elements:
+One of the most important constructs in programming is the expression.
+An expression evaluates and returns a value using the following elements:

 Literal value